Arjunj-keyvalue/train-pipeline/README.md

 prefect worker start --pool test-queue
 ```

-To deploy a flow use ```prefect deploy --name iris-training-local``` command and the workflow will be available under deployments
+To deploy a flow use ```prefect deploy --name iris-training-local-deployment``` command and the workflow will be available under deployments